69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 which is shown graphically in the figure below.

 The airplane’s endurance and range can be estimated using the appropriate Breguet formulas.
 This airplane’s fuel capacity is 65 gallons of AVGAS, and at 6.01 lb per gallon, the maximum fuel weight that could be carried would be 390.65 lb.
-This is about 13% of the gross weight, so the assumption of constant weight over the flight time is reasonable for evaluating the maximum values of C_L/C_D and C_L^{3/2}/C_D.
-While these values and their corresponding airspeeds will change somewhat with weight and altitude, another representative weight that can be used for analysis is the GTOW, less than the total fuel weight.
+This is about 13% of the gross weight, so the assumption of constant weight over the flight time is reasonable for evaluating the maximum values of C_L/C_D and C_L^{\, 3/2}/C_D.
+While these values and their corresponding airspeeds will change with weight and altitude, a representative weight that can be used for analysis is that the in-flight weight equals the GTOW less half of the total fuel weight.

 Not all of this fuel would be usable, however, because at least some quantity of fuel would be needed for startup, taxi, takeoff, and climb, as well as for the descent and landing plus an allowance of 30 minutes of VFR flight or 45 minutes of IFR flight must be included to comply with FAA regulations.
 If an average fuel burn allowance of 120 lb is assumed, which seems reasonable for takeoff and landing, this leaves 270 lb of fuel for actual flight use.
 So, for the endurance and range estimates in this case, then W_0 = 2,950-60 = 2,890 lb and W_1 = 2,890 – 270 = 2,620 lb.